Caiwei-Zhang/Bank_Personal_Customer_Management/README.md

 1. `Data.RData` provides the data needed in this project.
 2. `LearnAboutData.R` give the R code for learning and diagnosing data preliminarily.
 3. `DataDiagnosis.html` includes the code and analysis of the data.

+The taskwise R notebook code shows in folder `Task`.
+**Task 1:** Learn about the basic knowledge of personal financial business of bank.
+(Read relevant literature or information by yourself)

+**Task 2:** Learn about data / Data diagnosis

+**Task 3:** Stratify customers based on the RFM model.

+**Task 4:** Marketing model：generate new variables.